-Pre-requisites: Concurrent participation in a FPA music ensemble or an ensemble independent of LCHS, with the instructor's approval.
+Prerequisites: Concurrent participation in a FPA music ensemble or an ensemble independent of LCHS, with the instructor's approval.

-Offered alternate years: IS available 2021-2022 school year.
+Offered alternate years: IS NOT available 2022-2023 school year.
+IS available 2023-2024 school year.

 7425AP AP Music Theory

 This course is a more advanced study of the basic elements of music: solfeggio and dictation.
 Introduction to melody writing and chord writing is given.
 Music history is studied so students can see how the theory applies to styles and periods of music, therefore offering a more rounded understanding of how theory actually works.
 Students taking this course are strongly encouraged to take the Advanced Placement Examination in Music.